Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

-While in-game feedback guides player behavior during play, post-game debriefing sessions help consolidate learning and improve future performance.
+Another way to improve the game's educational value is feedback.
 Research has found that debriefing is a crucial opportunity for players to process and integrate their learning experiences\cite{crookall2014engaging,leder2024feedback,barzilai2024learning}.
 After gameplay, we suggest arranging debriefing sessions that allow players to review their strategies, assess their effectiveness, and receive constructive feedback, potentially improving learning outcomes.
 For instance, after a session focused on combating misinformation, a post-game review might present an ideal debunking response or a well-supported counterargument.
 Such structured reflection enables players to internalize lessons and increases the likelihood that they will re-enter the game with newly gained insights, thereby reinforcing both learning and replayability.